 The SOO must be provided by the exporter to its customer in the EU.

 The SOO must contain the particulars specified below in Condition 5.
 It must be issued in English or French or Spanish.
-It can be issued on an invoice, on a delivery note, on a packing list, or on any commercial document, which allows the identification of the exporter concerned and of the goods involved.
-It is recommended to apply the SOO on each document related to the exported goods to facilitate the inspection by customs.
+It MUST be issued on every invoice, delivery note, packing list, or on every commercial document, which allows the identification of the exporter concerned and of the goods involved.
+The exporter must ensure that the SOO is applied on every document related to the exported goods.
+Otherwise the customs administration of the EU member state will refuse to accept the goods for import to the EU.

 Condition 5: The correct text of the statement on origin is used

-The SOO is issued on any commercial document, which shows the name and full address of the exporter and of the receiver as well as a description of the products and the date of issue.
+The SOO MUST be issued on every commercial document, which shows the name and full address of the exporter and of the receiver as well as a description of the products and the date of issue.

-According to Annex 22-07 of Regulation (EU) 2015/2447 the English text of the SOO which must be used is as follows.
-The translation into Mongolian is added here for better understanding but must not be included in the SOO.
+According to Annex 22-07 of Regulation (EU) 2015/2447 the English text of the SOO which MUST be used is as follows.
+Take note that the text MUST be used in exactly this way.

 Statement on origin